Mozambique, Africa

 Leadership Profile

 Patrick and Grace Mulenga are Zambians.
-They left Zambia in the late 1980's and after three years in Zimbabwe came to Maputo to plant a new church.
-Since then they have been developing a ministry in the suburb of Machava.
+They left Zambia in the late 1980's and after three years in Zimbabwe came to this suburb of Maputo to plant a new church.
+Since then they have been developing a ministry in this community.
 Their first priority has been the establishment of a strong church base in the community and there are now two other preaching points set up in other parts of the city as well.
 However the Kutwanana Home Based Care partnership takes most of their time and energy.

 Vision and Annual Strategy